stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 For example, imagine we have three sphere entities that share a material asset named Metal.
 Now imagine we want to change the color of only one sphere, but keep its other properties the same.
 We could duplicate the material asset, change its color, and then apply the new asset to only one sphere.
 But if we later want to change a different property across all the spheres, we have to modify both assets.
 This is time-consuming and leaves room for mistakes.

 The better approach is to derive a new asset from the archetype.
 The derived asset inherits properties from the archetype and lets you override individual properties where you need them.
 For example, we can derive the sphere's material asset and override its color.
 Then, if we change the gloss of the archetype, the gloss of all three spheres changes.

+## Object lifetime

+In Godot, nodes are commonly removed with `queue_free()` / `free()`.
+In Stride, entities and components are removed from scenes/entities and then released by the .NET garbage collector when no longer referenced.

+This enables patterns such as removing an entity from one scene and adding it to another later, as long as references are preserved.

 ## Input